[ Case Study ]

 [ Architecture ]

 JAMIE — Just Always Making It Easier — gives the agent four things every session: a persistent identity, indexed memory, a workspace scoped to the task, and a session/retro loop that keeps the whole thing from rotting.
-Underneath the JARVIS framing, JAMIE is a context-engineering system: every piece below exists to manage the agent's context window — what goes in it, what stays out, and what it costs to load.
+Underneath, it's agent harnessing and context engineering: every piece below exists to manage the agent's context window — what goes in it, what stays out, and what it costs to load.

 1. 01